Stephanie Grisham named new White House press secretary

 Breaking News Emails

+Trump told reporters at the White House on Tuesday that he had offered Grisham the position earlier that morning, praising her as "talented" and adding that "the first lady loves her."

-She is also stepping into the job at a time when the White House has seemingly halted formal press briefings.
+Grisham is stepping into the job at a time when the White House has seemingly halted formal press briefings.
 As of Tuesday, it's been 106 days since the last briefing on March 11.
 That briefing was only the second to take place in 2019.

 At this point last year, the White House held 44 press briefings.